ZipJob will draft or revise a resume but doesn’t always hit the mark with the highest quality final draft.

 ZipJob writes on its website that all their writers are highly experienced and that ZipJob is certified through the Professional Association of Resume Writers & Career Coaches (PARW/CC).
 What’s more, their writers have backgrounds in recruiting, career coaching, job placement, and professional writing.
 This is impressive, as most resume writing services we reviewed made no such claims.

 ZipJob’s guarantee is quite generous.
 They are confident that their writers will produce “job-winning” resumes.
-Furthermore, consumers should expect to land twice as many interviews within 60 days.
-If this isn’t achieved by their customers, the resume service will assign a senior writer who will compare the resume to various job descriptions, followed by an updated resume and suggestions as to how the consumer can make further improvements to their resume.
+Furthermore, consumers should expect more interviews within 60 days.
+If this isn’t achieved by their customers, the resume service will assign a senior writer who will compare the resume to various job descriptions.

 ZipJob writes on its website that all their writers are highly experienced and that ZipJob is certified through the Professional Association of Resume Writers & Career Coaches (PARW/CC).